Reach an audience – 5 ways to triangulate buyers’ content marketing needs

 3. Perceived Barriers: Which obstacles did buyers encounter that they had to resolve?

 What prevented buyers from addressing the problem(s) sooner?
 Did certain people get in the way?
 Did previous negative experiences cause buyers to shy away?
-Were certain needed capabilities missing from the solutions?
+Were certainly needed capabilities missing from the solutions?

 People perceive that the status quo is “free,” because they’re already used to paying the implicit costs of the status quo.
 Make the cost of maintaining the status quo calculable and visible, as this infographic does.